Ostrava: Sport

 Ostrava has several sports clubs in various sports, and has hosted many major national and international sports events.
 In 2014 the city was one of the European Cities of Sport.
 Ostrava is home to a number of top-level sports clubs, including FC Baník Ostrava (football), HC Vítkovice Steel (ice hockey), NH Ostrava (basketball), 1.
 SC Vítkovice and FBC Ostrava (floorball), Arrows Ostrava (baseball and softball), and VK Ostrava (volleyball).

 Sports venues in the city include athletics facilities, football pitches and stadiums, ice rinks and ice stadiums, multi-purpose sports halls, tennis courts, squash clubs, indoor and outdoor swimming pools, among others.
-The most important facilities are operated by the City-owned company SAREZA.
+The most important facilities are operated by the city-owned company SAREZA.
 The company's outdoor swimming pool in Ostrava-Poruba is the largest facility of its kind in Central Europe.

 Ostrava has opportune conditions for cycling, with its generally flat terrain and an extensive network of cycle routes.
 There are also several popular leisure and recreation areas in the region surrounding Ostrava; the Beskids and Jeseníky Mountains (about 30 km and 60 km from Ostrava respectively) are popular with skiers in the winter season, and hikers, cyclists and anglers from spring to autumn.
 A special "cyclebus" shuttles between Ostrava and the Beskydy Mountains from May to September, enabling cyclists to transport their bikes on a special trailer.
 In the winter there is a similar service for skiers known as the "skibus".

 There are also several golf courses in the region, including the Šilheřovice golf club in the grounds of the local château, and courses in Čeladná, Ropice and Ostravice.
 About 30 km from Ostrava is another golf course in Kravaře.

 Ostrava has a long tradition of hosting top-level European and world championships.
 The Golden Spike international athletics meeting has been held in the city every year since 1961.
-In 2004 and 2015 Ostrava co-hosted (with Prague) the IIHF Ice Hockey World Championship at the Ostrava Aréna.
+The Ostrava Marathon was established in 1954 and has been held annually since 1974.
+In 2004, 2015, and 2024 Ostrava co-hosted (with Prague) the IIHF Ice Hockey World Championship at the Ostrava Aréna.

+The Trade Union Stadium was a 60,000 capacity stadium that existed between 1954 and 1999.
+It was used primarily for motorcycle speedway but also hosted the Spartakiad in 1955 and 1960.

 Major sporting events to have been hosted in Ostrava include: